top of page

 8. Ergonomics: Distance, Height & Monitor Arms

-Even the best monitor will strain your eyes if positioned incorrectly.
+Even the best monitor will strain your eyes if positioned incorrectly, especially during long, productivity-focused workdays.

 Ideal setup: